Part III: Mindsets & Priorities

 Yet another needed mindset slightly connected to the others is to regard colleagues and employees as what they are.
 Humans.
 Just like oneself.
 There is no reason to feel like something better and to prioritise one's own personal goals.
 Such ivory towers are highly dangerous in terms of culture and mood within the company.
 It is essential to treat employees at eye level and in the same way as one would like to be treated.
 It also helps employees get involved the way they are, instead of disguising themselves and behaving like machines.
 Brandwatch's CEO Giles Palmer, but basically the whole leadership team, is still an excellent example for me in this respect.

-Keep in mind that you don’t have to do everything at once.
-Step by step.
+Keep in mind that you don't have to do everything at once.
 At the same time, be aware that if you adapt continuously, only small steps are necessary.
 These are usually much easier and more natural than trying to perform a 180° turn every decade.
 Moreover, you are not alone.
 Set a good example and ask for help.